daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 Your physical body is helpless until this effect ends.
 You cannot use your physical senses to perceive anything.
 For example, your body could sustain a significant injury, and you wouldn't know it.
 Your body cannot take Intellect damage, so if your body takes enough damage to reduce both your Might Pool and your Speed Pool to 0, your mind snaps back to your body, and you are stunned until the end of the next round as you try to reorient yourself to your predicament.
 Action to initiate.

+{{< hint info >}}
-(Mentally projecting characters may attract psychic entities and predators that PCs normally don't have to deal with, run into weather psychic phenomena that risks severing their connection, and possibly even become lost on a different metaphysical plane.)
+Mentally projecting characters may attract psychic entities and predators that PCs normally don't have to deal with, run into weather psychic phenomena that risks severing their connection, and possibly even become lost on a different metaphysical plane.
+{{< /hint >}}

 **Mentally Tough:** Staring into the naked weave of hyperspace, warped space, or a similar effect related to faster-than-light travel is hard on the mind, but you've developed resistance.
 You're trained in Intellect defense tasks.
 Enabler.